Search String

 Deliverance may evoke Gods of 1991 by The Bitmap Brothers.
 For example, you can loot keys, climb up and down ladders and throw your axe to the left and right while standing on ladders, but Deliverance has no complex puzzles, no inventory, no merchant and not much in the way of weapon upgrades or collectables.

 However, Deliverance's controls are more arcade-like in terms of speed and responsiveness.
 In addition, the enemies are more mobile.
-Thus, Deliverance is more of arcade-action platformer than puzzle platformer.
+Thus, Deliverance is more arcade-action platformer than puzzle platformer.

 That said, there are some limitations of control that present themselves.
 For example, the walk-speed is too slow, you need to jump to start climbing a ladder, you cannot "weight" your jumps, and you cannot grip ledges from beneath them and vault upwards onto them.
 Such controls were pretty common in 1992.